guybedford/es-module-shims/README.md

 </script>
 ```

-In addition CSS modules need to be served with a valid CSS content type.
+In addition CSS files need to be served with a valid CSS content type.

 ### Wasm Modules